cqsupport/fix-instructions/reindexing-preextracted-text/upgrading-old-index.md

 10. Browse to the old index `/oak:index/lucene2` and set these properties:
       a.
 Set `entryCount` (with type `Long`) = `99999999999`
       b.
-Set `refresh` (with type `Boolean`) = `true`
+Set `refresh` (with type `Boolean`) = `true` This effectively prevents the index from being used without removing it from the system.
 11. Save
-12. This effectively avoids the queries from using the old index.
-Now you can test with the new index.
+12. Now you can test with the new index.
+Once you confirm it working then it is safe to delete `/oak:index/lucene2` and its corresponding index copy directory under `crx-quickstart/repository/index`.

 Note: Please test this in a lower environment and let me know how it works for you.